AMAZING Chocolate Cupcakes with “Buttercream” Icing – Gluten-free and DELICIOUS!

 Oh, do I have a TREAT for you all today!
 Upon putting a picture of these decadent beauties up on Facebook Thursday – I have never had such response and comments before.
 You girls (and guys) love your chocolate!!
 Don’t worry – I am SO THERE with you.
 I choose to incorporate healthy ingredients into my recipes and especially if they are gluten-free, sugar free and FANTASTIC tasting.

 This recipe has you covered on all bases.
-I came across the recipe for the cupcake here and the recipe for the icing here.
-I tweaked it a bit to my liking and here is a cupcake that is safe to eat (moderation of course) that is loaded with healthy oils, alternative sugars (that are healthy) and some hidden healthy foods that you would never have thought to put into a recipe like this.
+I came across the recipe for the cupcake from Maggie Savage at She Let Them Eat Cake here and the recipe for the icing compliments of Ricki Heller from her site here.
+I changed only a few ingredients.
+Thanks to Maggie and Ricki for their stellar creations and here is a cupcake that is safe to eat (moderation of course) that is loaded with healthy oils, alternative sugars (that are healthy) and some hidden healthy foods that you would never have thought to put into a recipe like this.
 I LOVE these kind of recipes!
 I think it is so cool to make something like this and share out with people and convert them to new ways of thinking, baking and incorporating health into their lifestyle.

 I guarantee you these won’t last long.
 I took some to share with several people throughout the week and Scott and I got to have maybe 3 each.
 That’s OK.
 I love sharing goodies.
 It makes me smile to see people smile back with appreciation and be inspired to make these healthy beauties for their family and loved ones.
 Transforming one family at a time with healthy food choices is my mission.
 This one is a WINNER!

 - 1 cup homemade almond milk (you can also use full fat coconut milk)

 - ¼ cup tapioca flour or arrowroot flour

 - 1 cup gluten free flour (I used sorghum flour – you could use teff or any other gluten-free flour)